Chronic constipation is infrequent bowel movements or difficult passage of stools that persists for several weeks or longer.

 - Getting little or no physical activity

-- Taking certain medications, including sedatives, narcotics, some antidepressants or medications to lower blood pressure
+- Taking certain medications, including sedatives, opioid pain medications, some antidepressants or medications to lower blood pressure

 - Having a mental health condition such as depression or an eating disorder